Schreier type theorems for bicrossed products: Schreier type theorems for bicrossed products

 for all $g, g_{1}, g_{2} \in G$, $h \in H$.
 Through the above bijection the morphism $\psi$ is given by

-for all $h \in H$, $g \in G$ and $\psi$ is an isomorphism of groups i.e. $B_{2}^{\beta}(H,G)$ is a grupoid \footnote {We recall that a grupoid is a category such that the class of objects is a set and any morphism is an isomorphism.}. \end{proposition}
+for all $h \in H$, $g \in G$ and $\psi$ is an isomorphism of groups i.e. $B_{2}^{\beta}(H,G)$ is a groupoid \footnote {We recall that a groupoid is a category such that the class of objects is a set and any morphism is an isomorphism.}. \end{proposition}

 \begin{proof} For any morphism of groups $\psi: H\, {}_{\alpha'}\!\! \bowtie_{\beta} \, G \rightarrow H\, {}_{\alpha}\!\! \bowtie_{\beta} \, G$ such that \equref{diag2} hold there exists a unique map $r: G\to H$ such that $\psi (h, g) = (h r(g), g)$, for all $h\in H$ and $g\in G$.
 Now we are in a position to use \prref{1} for $G' = G$, $\beta' = \beta$ and $v = Id_G$.
 We obtain \equref{p1'} and \equref{p3'} by considering $v = Id_{G}$ in \equref{p1}, respectively \equref{p3}.
-On the other hand \equref{p2} is trivially fulfilled and \equref{p4} becomes $g_{1} = g_{1} \lhd r(g_{2})$ for all $g_{1}$, $g_{2} \in G$, i.e. ${\rm Im}(r) \subseteq {\rm Ker}(\beta)$. \end{proof}
+On the other hand \equref{p2} is trivially fulfilled and \equref{p4} becomes $g_{1} = g_{1} \lhd r(g_{2})$ for all $g_{1}$, $g_{2} \in G$, i.e. ${\rm Im}(r) \subseteq {\rm Ker}(\widetilde{\beta})$. \end{proof}